“Bond of Friendship” memorial dedicated in 1926 preserves the history of Osage oil leases.

 Sadly, Oklahoma news media ignored the reservation’s murders – and the murderers.
 Newspapers there and around the country instead featured scandalous stories of incredible Osage wealth squandered on Pierce-Arrows and gaudy fashion.
 As Osage Indians died, reporters mocked the tribe with sarcasm and caricatures.

-Today, after almost a century, the Skedee “Bond of Friendship” monument is showing its age.
-The legacy of the once famous friendship offers some slight merriment for one contributor to Roadside America:
+After almost a century, the Skedee “Bond of Friendship” monument began showing its age.
+The legacy of the once famous friendship has provided some slight merriment for at least one contributor to Roadside America:

 “The lesson imparted here is that white and red can be harmonious — if you just add a little green…Atop a blocky concrete pillar stands the Chief and the Colonel, facing each other, shaking hands.
 The work is primitive for such well-oiled honorees: the pillar is plastered cinder block around old oil pipes, while the Chief and the Colonel appear to be made of Play-Doh spray-painted silver.
 The distended lower half of the Chief, in particular, looks as if he’s carrying a space alien seed pod that is about to burst.”